Hurricane Harvey Summary

 CHRISTUS Shreveport Bossier Health System sent critical care nurses and other medical professionals to Texas to help with Hurricane Harvey relief efforts.
 The group gathered together and said their prayers before leaving the Shreveport Regional Airport.

 They are relieving nurses in San Antonio who are working around the clock taking in additional patients from the areas of Corpus Christi and Houston.

 Highly trained medical professionals from CHRISTUS Cabrini, in Alexandria, La also left on Monday, Aug.
-28, to go to South Texas to help where help is needed.
+28, to go to South Texas to help where help was needed.

 CHRISTUS Spohn (Corpus Christi, TX-6 Hospitals)

-For six vigorous days, they were caring for patients and supporting each other under extreme conditions.
+For six vigorous days, CHRISTUS Spohn cared for patients and supporting each other under extreme conditions.